ChiralProtocol/Chiral-protocol-Code/README.md

 CPF applies a 4% tax on every sell transaction,  0% tax on every buy transaction, and 2% on other transaction.
 1% of the fee is distributed among holders, 1% sent to liquidity providers, 1% sent to limitless blackhole (burn addresses), and 1% locked in the smart contract.
+(The tax fees can be manipulated through governance).

 Chiral Protocol is an advanced elastic supply rebase token with a deflationary mechanism, it combines rebase token mechanism with frictionless yield, deflationary (burn) and inflation mechanism to reward holders.